jmstevers/templix/README.md

 ### Create a Template

-Create a new directory with the desired name (templix uses the directory name during initialization) and add the necessary files to it.
-Inside each file, you can optionally include the `templix{name}` and `templix{path}` placeholders, which will be replaced by the project name and the root path of the project, respectively, when using templix.
+Create a new directory with the desired name (Templix uses the directory name during initialization) and add the necessary files to it.
+Inside each file, you can optionally include the `templix{name}` and `templix{path}` placeholders, which will be replaced by the project name and the root path of the project, respectively, when using Templix.

 ### Initialize a Template

-To initialize a template with templix, use the following command:
+To initialize a template with Templix, use the following command:

 ```
 templix init <template_name> <path/to/project>